 - Disaster mitigation requires a completed application by November 9, 2017.
 A completed application requires that all documents have been provided and validated.
 This program is for damage that insurance is paying for but you may qualify for payment of your insurance deductible.
-This program also provides for reimbursement for repairs for damage that you have already paid for (receipts must be provided and repairs must meet code requirements), or repairs you are planning to pay for (a contract for services must be provided by November 9, and expenses will only be reimbursed that are completed and paid for by December 30, 2017).
+This program also provides for reimbursement for repairs for damage that you have already paid for (receipts must be provided and repairs must meet code requirements), or repairs you are planning to pay for.
 A maximum award for this program is $15,000, and these funds will be awarded as a grant.
 Funds are only available for owner occupied structures that are single family or mobile/manufactured housing that are permanently affixed.
 If a mobile/manufactured home, this program is only eligible for units manufactured after 7/13/1994.
 It will be required that the applicants demonstrate they do not have other means to pay for these items such as FEMA reimbursement or insurance reimbursement and also complete a duplication of benefits form and sign a homeowner agreement.

 - Owner occupied rehabilitation is available for repairs to owner occupied mobile/manufactured or multi family or single family homes in need of repairs to correct code violations, health and safety, electrical, plumbing, roofing, HVAC, windows and other structural repairs up to $50,000.
 The county will assess the needed repairs and the County’s subrecipient will contract for the repairs, working in conjunction with the homeowner.
 These funds will be awarded as a 15 year 0% interest rate loan.